-FRWMB leads and is responsible for the user acceptance testing process and outcome.
-The designated FRWMB workers listed in table below will participate in all acceptance testing meetings and will complete each user acceptance testing within the timeframe designated by RESPEC.
-Designated Staff: and assigned contractor with Water Rights Expertise.
+• FRWMB leads and is responsible for the user acceptance testing process and outcome.
+The designated FRWMB staff listed in table below will participate in all acceptance testing meetings and will complete each user acceptance testing within the timeframe designated by REXPEC.
+Designated Staff:

 - Designated DNRC staff listed below will participate in all user acceptance testing meetings and will complete each user acceptance testing within the timeframe designated by RESPEC.
-Designated Staff: Joel Harris, and Maya Rao (interim until replaced by Coordinator). - Kathy Olsen and other Water Rights Bureau staff will test to ensure new stories do not harm the existing WRIS. - If any testing is needed for DNRC to administer ownership updates on fee land on the Flathead Reservation, DNRC leads and is responsible for the fee land ownership update user acceptance testing process and outcome.
+Designated Staff: Joel Harris, Pelah Hoyt, Arne Wick, and Maya Rao. - Kathy Olsen and other Water Rights Bureau staff will test to ensure new stories do not harm the existing WRIS. - If any testing is needed for DNRC to administer ownership updates on fee land on the Flathead Reservation, DNRC leads and is responsible for the fee land ownership update user acceptance testing process and outcome.
 The designated DNRC staff will participate in all fee land ownership update acceptance testing meetings and will complete each user acceptance testing within the timeframe designated by RESPEC.
 Designated Staff: If needed the DNRC staff that completed the ownership update testing when WRIS was developed will be involved.